-Taliban ban forced marriages of women in Afghanistan
+Taliban chief bans forced marriage of women in Afghanistan

 The Taliban leadership says it has ordered Afghan courts to treat women fairly, especially widows seeking inheritance as next of kin.
 The group also says it has asked government ministers to spread awareness of women’s rights across the population.

-Friday’s announcement comes as thousands of girls from grades seven to 12 are still not allowed to attend school, and a majority of women are banned from returning to their jobs since the Taliban takeover.
+Friday’s announcement comes as thousands of girls from grades seven to 12 are still not allowed to attend school, and a majority of women have been banned from returning to their jobs since the Taliban takeover.